iwotastic/DropBlox/README.md

 String | White background, simi-curved borders
 Entity | Grey background, simi-curved borders
 Number | White background, curved borders

+### Loop / C Blocks
+To use a loop / C block, simply drag an `end` block after the last block you wish to be in the loop block.

 ### Variable Embedding
 To embed a variable in a string input, surround it in double brackets.
 For example, if you were trying to embed a variable called `hi` then in a text inupt you would type `[[hi]]`